 There’s a need to keep reminding Australians of the active role Australia has played in the plight of Julian Assange and that his family were not to be excused from their cruel schemes.
-Many quotes used by John Pilger on Sunday 17th June at the Sydney rally for Julian are from this release .
+I compiled this list just after the release of the Stratfor Emails.

 Comments from the experts.
 As I said before, I still don’t think the Supreme Court has set a clear line on this issue.
 Note Holder’s statement too–suggests Fred’s info is true that they may try to prosecute Assange under other laws.
 Espionage Act Presents Challenges for WikiLeaks Indictment.
 Sweeping Anti-Spying Law ‘Makes Felons of Us All,’ Legal Expert Says http://www.wikileaks.org/gifiles/docs/1084229_espionage-act-presents-challenges-for-wikileaks-indictment-.html

 One other point is this.
 Ferreting out his confederates is also key.
 Find out what other disgruntled rogues inside the tent or outside.
 Pile on.
 Move him from country to country to face various charges for the next 25 years.
 But, seize everything he and his family own, to include every person linked to Wiki. http://wikileaks.org/gifiles/docs/1056763_re-discussion-assange-arrested-.html

 CEO George Friedmen responds: “It is possible to revoke citizenship on the grounds of being a dickhead except in Australia, where all of Queensland and a good part of South Australia, along with all of Sydney Uni would lose their passports.”
 Email-ID1050427 http://wikileaks.org/Stratfor-on-the-Australian-Assange.html